The Top 5 Lightweight CRMs for LinkedIn (That Won't Overwhelm You)

 Best for: Individual professionals and small teams who want a lightweight, privacy-focused CRM that lives in their inbox.

-Why it's great for LinkedIn: Kondo integrates seamlessly with both Gmail and LinkedIn to create a comprehensive view of your professional network without ever leaving your email.
+Why it's great for LinkedIn: Kondo integrates seamlessly with both Gmail and LinkedIn, transforming your cluttered LinkedIn inbox into a streamlined, high-speed communication hub.

 Key LinkedIn Features: